 If a TMDL is approved in the future by EPA for any waterbody or watershed into which a small MS4 discharges, the covered entity must review the applicable TMDL to see if it includes requirements for control of stormwater discharges.
 If a covered entity is not meeting the TMDL wasteload allocations, it must, within 180 days of written notification from the Department, modify its SWMP to ensure that the reduction of the POC specified in the TMDL is achieved.
-It will be the MS4's ligation to meet the waste load allocations specified in the TMDL through modification of its SWMP plan according to the schedule of Part IX of this SPDES general permit implement the MCM(s) and must agree to implement the MCM(s) on the first covered entity's behalf.
-This agreement between the two or more parties must be documented in writing and signed by both (all) parties.
-Part IV.G. below may apply if such an agreement is not already in place.
-The agreement must be included in the SWMP plan, and be retained by the covered entity for the duration of this SPDES general permit, including any administrative extensions of the permit term.
+It will be the MS4's obligation to meet the waste load allocations specified in the TMDL through modification of its SWMP plan according to the schedule of Part IX of this SPDES general permit.